wdawson/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 {% api_lifecycle ea %}

-The Inline Hooks Management API provides a CRUD interface for registering external inline hook endpoints, as well as a way to manually trigger invocation of an inline hook for testing purposes.
-For general information on inline hooks, see [Inline Hooks](/use_cases/inline_hooks/).
+The Inline Hooks Management API provides a CRUD interface for registering external inline hook endpoints and updating them, as well as a way to manually trigger invocation of an inline hook for testing purposes.
+For general information on inline hooks and how to create them, see [Inline Hooks](/use_cases/inline_hooks/).

 ## Inline Hook Operations